argroch/timingiseverything/README.md

 ### A Note from the Author...
-So, of course, I no one really has a practical use for this gem.
+So, of course, I realize no one really has a practical use for this gem.
 But I wanted to try out making my own gem, and had no good ideas for a useful one.
 And so, Timing is Everything was born!
 You're welcome.